 Del

-Moules frites with green salad – a classic from our kitchen
+Moules frites with green salad

 There is something special about moules frites.
 A dish that is both simple and generous at the same time.
-Here we serve it with homemade fries, a green salad with acidity and freshness, and mussels steamed in rosé, butter and herbs.
+At our restaurant, it is served with homemade fries, a green salad with acidity and freshness, and mussels steamed in rosé, butter and herbs.
 It is a dish where few ingredients are allowed to stand out clearly.
+We use Danish, line-caught blue mussels, fresh vegetables and our own vinegars to balance the acidity.
+It gives a clean, clear taste.
+Exactly how we like it in our kitchen.

 Ingredients